mazzottidr/RNAseq_pipeline_NGS2013/README.md

 	bash INSTALL_RNAseq_group.sh

-4- Download your reference transcriptome
+4- Download your reference transcriptome (skip this step if you are running the sample data.
+You've probably downloaded the Drosophila reference transcriptome)

 	curl -O <url_to_your_reference_transcriptome>
 	gunzip <reference.fasta.gz>